ghc/ghc/docs/users_guide/using-optimisation.rst

     So at ``-O2`` this flag runs the pass again at the assembly stage to catch these.
 Note that due to platform limitations (:ghc-ticket:`21972`) this flag does nothing on macOS.

+    This flag is known to result in unsoundness in this version of GHC (:ghc-ticket:`24507`).

 .. ghc-flag:: -fblock-layout-cfg
     :shortdesc: Use the new cfg based block layout algorithm.
 Implied by :ghc-flag:`-O`.